PSA Finance UK Refunds: How to Claim Compensation for Mis-Sold Car Finance

 PSA Finance UK’s Role in the Scandal

-Following the revelation that PSA Finance UK, a subsidiary of the PSA Group that deals in auto financing solutions, had misled customers regarding auto finance deals, it was at the centre of a scandal.
+After it was revealed that the PSA Finance UK, a subsidiary of the PSA Group that deals in auto financing solutions, had misled hundreds of customers who purchased and availed auto finance deals, the group was suddenly put at the centre of a scandal.
 Its financial products, such as Hire Purchase (HP) and Personal Contract Purchase (PCP) car finance, were the primary cause of the issue.
 Numerous clients did not know the full financial terms of their deals or of clandestine commission payments, and that created doubts regarding fairness and transparency.

 What Was the Scandal About?